AdamJonR/qform/README.md

 ## Examples

-A few examples of the basic usage of QForm are listed below with their corresponding outputs.
+A couple examples of the basic usage of QForm are listed below with their corresponding outputs.

 ### A Basic Contact Form